 At the distribution cooperative level, we at Southern Iowa Electric Cooperative have two programs for our member-owners to consider.

 The first program is to use energy created by renewable energy jointly owned by Southern Iowa Electric Cooperative and our generation/transmission partners Northeast Power Electric and Associated Electric Cooperative.
 Members may choose to purchase blocks of renewable equal to all or some of their energy from these renewable sources.
 Many residential customers will average through the year 1000 kWh’s each month of electric usage.
 With the purchase of 1 block, 10% of the energy used in the home is from a renewable source.
 The premium for the Green Power Program is added to the amount you are already paying for electricity.
 Renewable energy is sold in 100-kilowatt hour (kWh) blocks.
 The program will be offered semi-annually with a term of 6 months.
-The cost for the Green Power Program for the July 1 - December 31, 2021 term is an adder of $0.156 per 100 kWh block.
-This means for each 100 kWh block that is purchased, $0.156 will be added to the current electric bill.
+The cost for the Green Power Program for the July 1 - December 31, 2022 term is an adder of $0.413 per 100 kWh block (per month).
+This means for each 100 kWh block that is purchased, $0.413 will be added to the current electric bill.
 If you are interested in participating in this program please contact Lori McAllister at 800-607-2027.